FIWARE/tutorials.NGSI-LD/docs/iot-sensors.md

 This example simulates a request coming from the device `humidity001`.

-The request to the previously provisioned resource `iot/d` is in UltraLight 2.0 format and identifies the device `humidity` and passes a known API key.
+The request to the previously provisioned resource `iot/d` is in JSON format and identifies the device `humidity` and passes a known API key.

 #### 7 Request: